 How to Store

-Since this product contains water, natural ingredients, and no preservatives, it’s best to store this product for only a few weeks (about 3 weeks if using distilled water).
+• 1 Month – Since this product contains water, natural ingredients, and no preservatives, it’s best to store this product for only a few weeks (up to 1 month if using distilled water).

 DIY All-In-One Bathroom Cleaner.
 This cleaner is incredible!!
 Takes away odors and stains!